All Episodes

 It's not like, you know, just a Muslim country.

-It's actually fairly diverse when it comes to religion.
+It was actually fairly diverse when it comes to religion.

 I got sent in queue instead of immediate access.

-I appreciate you in the channel.
+I appreciate you and channel.

-So, guys, when you guys get in the queue, Noble's got to approve you.
+So guys, when you guys get in the queue, Noble's got to approve you.

-You've got to get into Castle Club, regular Castle Club, to get into Premium.
+You got to get into Castle Club, regular Castle Club, to get into Premium.

 That's why.